Faculty of Volunteer

 Volunteer Faculty Lead

-Korinne joined the Buckinghamshire Health and Social Care Academy in July 2022 as the Programme Manager for the Faculty of Volunteering.
-Prior to this, Korinne was the Community Engagement and Development team manager at Buckinghamshire Council, working closely alongside Adult Social Care, Public Health, partner agencies, and the voluntary sector to build more resilient communities and improve the health and wellbeing of people in Buckinghamshire.
+Korinne joined the Buckinghamshire Health and Social Care Academy in July 2022 as the Programme Manager for the Volunteer Faculty.
+Prior to this, she was the Community Engagement and Development team manager at Buckinghamshire Council, working closely alongside Adult Social Care, Public Health, partner agencies, and the voluntary sector to build more resilient communities and improve the health and wellbeing of people in Buckinghamshire.
 She is a skilled manager and collaborator with experience of bringing communities and services together to design innovative initiatives.

 Korinne holds a Master’s degree in Public Services Policy & Management from Kings College London and a Bachelor’s degree in Religious Studies from the University of British Columbia, Canada.
-She currently serves as Treasurer (previously Chair) for the Sexual Assault & Abuse Support Service in Bucks and Milton Keynes, where she has been on the board of trustees since 2016, bringing valuable 'real life' experience of the challenges and opportunities for voluntary service providers in Buckinghamshire to her role in the Academy. ï»¿
+She currently serves as a trustee for the Sexual Assault & Abuse Support Service in Bucks and Milton Keynes, where she has been on the board since 2016, bringing valuable 'real life' experience of the challenges and opportunities for voluntary service providers in Buckinghamshire to her role in the Academy.

 Ruth Farwell